99designs/gqlgen/docs/content/recipes/gin.md

 $ go get github.com/gin-gonic/gin
 ```

-In your router file, define the handlers for the GraphQL and Playground endpoints in two different methods and tie then together in the Gin router:
+In your router file, define the handlers for the GraphQL and Playground endpoints in two different methods and tie them together in the Gin router:

 ```go
 import (